ranjitjhala/flux-tutorial/typ/ch08_traits.typ

 You might recall from @ch:06_consts:refined-compile-time-safety that Flux tracks the sizes of arrays and slices.
 //
-If you click the check button, you will see that flux disapproves of `get_first_slice`
+If you click the check button, you will see that Flux disapproves of `get_first_slice`

 ```
 error[E0999]: assertion might fail: possible out of bounds access
    |
 13 |    &container[0];
    |    ^^^^^^^^^^^^